SRGSSR/pillarbox-apple/docs/GETTING_STARTED.md

 Periodic time updates are not published automatically by a `Player`.
 If you want to respond to time updates you must instantiate a `ProgressTracker`.
 This observable object both lets you observe time updates while allowing you to alter playback progress interactively.

-Here is for example how you can create a `TimeSlider` view with a native slider updated every 1/10th of a second:
+Here is for example how you can create a `TimeSlider` view with a native slider updated every 1/10th of a second by a progress tracker.
+Note that the progress tracker must be explicitly bound to the player using the dedicated `bind(_:to:)` modifier:

 ```swift
 private struct TimeSlider: View {